yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/06. Dynamic M Query Parameters/readme.md

         #"Filtered Rows"
     ```

 6. Next, create 2 tables for each parameter which contain possible values available to be dynamically set based on filter selection.
-You can use a query to a data source to create such tabler.
+You can use a query to a data source to create such a table.
 Alternatively you can define them as calculated tables.
     ```
     ShipStartDates = CALENDAR("1/1/1992", "31/12/1998")
     ShipEndDates = CALENDAR("1/1/1992", "31/12/1998")